 If you have questions or would like more information, please get in touch with us via [email protected] and we will be happy to discuss the support available.

 Students from low participation neighbourhoods, eligible for pupil premium, or are first generation in family to enter higher education

 At Edge Hill, students from low HE participation neighbourhoods (POLAR quintiles 1 or 2), students who have been eligible for pupil premium and free school meals, and those who will be the first generation of their family to progress into Higher Education are entitled to priority on our bespoke pre-16 activity days.

 For more information about the support we offer students, please get in contact via email.

-Disabled students, or students who disclose a mental health condition may be eligible to access extra, specialised support from our dedicated Inclusion and Learning Services teams at Edge Hill.
+Disabled students, or students who disclose a mental health condition may be eligible to access extra, specialised support from our dedicated Inclusion and Library and Learning Services teams at Edge Hill.

 The Widening Access and Participation team can also offer information, advice and guidance to students on a 1-1 or small group basis (whether on-campus or in school or colleges) particularly regarding access and applying to HE, as well as the typical support available.

 The Edge Hill Widening Access and Participation team also frequently collaborate with our local HE institutions to deliver information based events aimed at providing information about Higher Education and support to those who support students with SEND.
 If you would like to find out when the next event will take place, please get in touch with us via email.

 At Edge Hill, we recognise that people seeking a new life in the UK who cannot return to their home countries, whether they are separated from or living with their families, are some of the most vulnerable people in the UK.